piyushahuja/piyushahuja.github.io/work.markdown

 =====

 [Approximation Algorithms in Network Design]()
 :   Linear Programming has been very powerful in obtaining good approximation algorithms for problems arising in network design.
 In this project, we study the modeling of these problems as integer programs.
 We survey the application of the primal dual method towards obtaining efficient approximation algorithms for the following NP-hard problems: Facility Location, Generalized Steiner tree, Prize Collecting Steiner Tree, Single-Sink Rent-or-Buy and Connected Facility Location.
 We devise a new primal dual algorithm for the Single-Sink Rent-or-Buy problem using a natural integer program.
-We also find pathological cases where the algorithm fails, and prove elementary results about the working of the algorithm and the structure of the optimal solution.
-We investigate the scope for improvement in the 4.55 approximation algorithm by Swamy and Kumar.
-We identify the sources of inefficiencies in the algorithm, and prove a lower bound of 3 on its performance guarantee.
+We identify the pathological cases where the algorithm fails.
+Elementary results about the working of the algorithm and the structure of the optimal solution are proved.
+We also investigate whether there is a scope of improvement in the 4.55 approximation algorithm by Swamy and Kumar.
+In doing this, we prove a lower bound of 3 on its performance guarantee.

 _[Approximation Algorithms in Network Design][thesis]{:.pdf :}_